sukhik/mood/posts/sixthpost.md

 I'm fine.
 I'm challenged.
 I am having beauty problems.
 Body problems.
 Problems of the most serious kind: time problems, thinking problems, problems with my thoughts.
 Texas is the furnace of the earth.
 I am anxious.
 My thoughts are moving too fast.
 I feel myself beat down on me, like the sun beating down on me here in this state.

 This post is horrible, ugly, arranged by tags in an orderly fashion.
 I will touch on each tag with a category paragraph to stay focused and keep it light.
 But fast.
 But light.
-I'm moving too fast, I'm too......, ...my head...
+I'm moving too fast, I'm too......something, ...my head...

 ### CALENDARING